-Students should meet with a faculty advisor at least once a semester to remain on track for a timely graduation.
-Faculty advising in Design is available during fall and spring semesters with limited advising during the summer and winter.
-Students can meet with an advisor prior to entering the University via arrangement with the Design office.
-To book appointments during the regular school year, navigate to the People section of this website and email the professor.
+Students should meet with a faculty advisor at least once a semester to remain on track for timely graduation.
+Faculty Advisors in Design are available during Fall and Spring semesters with limited advising during the summer and winter.

-Undergraduate students choose their own advisors within their degree area (BSVCD or BSID).
-See the Professor biographies on our People section.
+Undergraduate students will be assigned advisors within their degree area (BSVCD or BSID) prior to the start of classes.
+See the Professor biographies here.

 All newly admitted students are required to see their advisors during their first semester of attendance.
 It is recommended that students see their advisors early in that first semester and regularly as they progress to their degrees.